bmiro/escruteitor/generales2019-28A/README.md

 # Usage for 28aVeusProgressites.py

+Execute it every 60s to check the results.

     watch -d -n 60 ./28aVeusProgressites.py

 If you want a sound notification turn on your speakers and (check source code first ;) ):